 NOTE: When multiple NRFs are deployed in a network, the NRF used as authorization server is the same NRF that the NF Service Consumer used for discovering the Nnsacf_NSAC service.

-The Nnsacf_NSAC API defines a single scope nnsacf-nsac" for the entire service, and it does not define any additional scopes at resource or operation level.
+The Nnsacf_NSAC API defines the following scopes for OAuth2 authorization as specified in 3GPP TS 33.501 [8].

+Table 6.1.9-1: OAuth2 scopes defined in Nnsacf_NSAC API